duyaivy/DOMICARE_FRONTEND/README.md

 **DomiCare** is a modern web platform for home cleaning and maintenance services.
 This frontend project focuses on delivering a smooth and intuitive user experience, built with React and TypeScript.

-> 🚧 This frontend is under active development.

 ---

 ## 🚀 Tech Stack